Friday 27 January: Quiz Night

 Second Sunday Concerts

-GroveSTOCK is a fabulous summer music festival that takes place in the gardens and church!
+GroveSTOCK was a fabulous summer music festival that takes place in the gardens and church!
 It is a charity event created by the residents of Grove Park to bring great music and some summer fun to the streets of Chiswick.
-There have been seven GroveSTOCKs to date, and over the years we've enjoyed music from an incredible array of musicians - both professional and amateur.
+There were seven GroveSTOCKs in all, and over the years we enjoyed music from an incredible array of musicians - both professional and amateur.
 The festival sometimes includes a kids talent competition - GroveFACTOR, and loads of different fun activities; plus a BBQ, bar and fireworks to finish!
-It is a non-profit making event, and all proceeds are donated to the charitable funds run by the church.
-We don't run GroveSTOCK every year as some years we put on summer concerts and events like our Olympic Ceilidh instead.
-See the photo galleries above for some more GroveSTOCK pictures!
+It was a non-profit making event, and all proceeds were donated to the charitable funds run by the church.

 St Paul's Christmas Concert